francisphan/fplatex/README.md

     -d, --due-date DUEDATE           Due date of assignment -p, --professor PROFESSOR        The professor for the course -f, --filename FILENAME          Desired filename of latex file, appends '.tex' to whatever the input is -y, --yaml-file YAMLFILE         Input the path to a yaml file.
 Load a yaml file with all the variables set already.
                                      Must indicate which hash to use.
 For any missing variables, this script will ask for them if not specified by other flags.
     -e, --environment PRESET         After choosing a yaml file, you must choose a preset set of variables.
                                      This is so you should only need one yaml file with all your variables and presets.
                                      Variables passed by flags override arguments from yaml file.
-    -b, --build-executable           Will create symlink for this file to /usr/bin so you can use script from any location.
-                                     If this flag is passed, all other flags are ignored.
     -h, --help                       Display this help and exit
 ```

-If you download this repo directly instead of from [RubyGems](https://rubygems.org/gems/fplatex) set up this executable run `ruby bin/fplatex -b`, this will create a symlink in /usr/local/bin for you to use anywhere